spacemandev-git/dominari-ecs/README.md

         -> Deploy Dominari World, register with Universe -> Register Components to Dominari World
         -> Deploy Dominari Systems
+        -> Register DominariSystems for Each of the Registered Components

     -> Setup Map
         -> Instance a map of a given grid size